Analyzing Riemann's hypothesis: Introduction

-Riemann's hypothesis, first formulated by Bernhard Riemann in 1859 \cite{4}, is a conjecture about the distribution of the zeros of the Riemann zeta function $\zeta(s)$ \cite{1}.
-Due to its relationship with the distribution of prime numbers in the set of natural numbers, proving this hypothesis is one of the most important open problems in contemporary mathematics \cite{2,3}.
-In addition, the hypothesis also finds a wide spectrum of applications in science and technology.
+Even if belonging to the field of pure mathematics, this hypothesis also has applications in our daily life.
+We have already mentioned some of them above, when enumerating references to previous important and recent research works.
+To put everything in context, let us discuss briefly some of these applications here.

+The hypothesis also finds a wide spectrum of applications in science and technology.
 For instance, the zeros of the zeta function have important connections to the energy spectrum of classical chaotic systems \cite{chaos}, quantum Hamiltonians \cite{german}, as well as to scattering amplitudes in quantum field theory \cite{qft}.
+Quantum physics is currently about us, and in the near future computers will process information directly at a quantum level.
+The hypothesis has therefore a direct impact on the upcoming quantum technologies and their industrial implications \cite{quantum}.

 In addition, there are also important implications in the field of cryptography.
 The zeros of the zeta function can be interpreted as harmonic frequencies in the distribution of primes, leading to studies of the distribution of distances between consecutive primes \cite{cramers}.
 Such analysis is key in the security of asymmetric-key cryptosystems such as RSA, which is based on the fact that finding the prime factorization of a natural number is a hard computational problem \cite{RSA}, though not for quantum computers \cite{shor}.
-Though RSA is no longer used as an standard cryptographic protocol (in favor of of symmetric-key schemes), it has been a technical standard for many years and still, as of today, is used in certain non-critical applications.
+Though RSA is no longer used as an standard cryptographic protocol (in favor of symmetric-key schemes), it has been a technical standard for many years and still, as of today, is used in certain non-critical applications.

+There are many other daily life applications of the hypothesis.
+Apart from encryption algorithms, which rely heavily on the properties of prime number distributions, zeros of the zeta function are also related to particle distributions in quantum statistical mechanics, as well as to the eigenvalues of random matrices \cite{randommatrix}.
+As such, random matrices have by themselves a very wide spectrum of practical applications, including the energies of heavy uranium-like nucleai, the behaviour and dynamics of financial markets, and even the development of new machine learning and Artificial Intelligence (AI) algorithms based on neural networks and deep learning.
+This last point is intriguing, since new techniques are required to boost performance and decrease the energy consumption of current AI models, such as Large Language Models \cite{LLM}.
+In this overall context, the hypothesis impacts also on current advanced software used for cybersecurity and artificial intelligence, such as the EC3 Software \cite{EC3}.